 I found a unique website the other day called StolenCameraFinder – I lost my Sony A200 DSLR a while ago so I decided to give StolenCameraFinder a go to see what it could do for me.

-In a nutshell, you upload one of your pictures to the website.
+In a nutshell, you upload a photo taken by the stolen/lost camera to the website.
 It then cross references a unique serial number which is found in the picture against a large database of serial numbers.
-If the serial number is found in the database, it could potentially mean that a photo was taken from your camera and upload online after it was lost/stolen.
+If the serial number is found in the database, it could potentially mean that a photo was taken from your camera and uploaded online after it was lost/stolen.

 This article will serve as a quick tutorial on installing TCPDump on a LinkSys WRT54GL box running the custom DD-WRT firmware.